Khubaib8281/Smart_NLP_Q-A_BOT/README.md

 ## 🚀 Features

-- 📂 **Multi-Document Support** — Upload multiple files and search across all of them.
 - 🔍 **Context-Aware Q&A** — Answers are grounded in your actual documents, not random internet text.
 - 📌 **Source References** — Get page numbers and highlighted text for every answer.
 - ⚡ **Blazing Fast** — Optimized chunking & vector search for speed.